Baron Banner received a number of letters regarding our story, “Three years without ASB elections.”

 Dear Editor,

 As the Co-President of Baron Bridge Builders, I agree with the selection process that ASB is using.
-In Baron Bridge Builders we do the exact same thing, we interview candidates and select them based on their experience.
+In Baron Bridge Builders, we do the exact same thing.
+We interview candidates and select them based on their experience.
 We used to use the democratic voting process that ASB used to do, but this process seems to work better.
 The main problem with elections is that the student body is (generally) uninformed.
-It will be a popularity contest like Mrs. Silvertooth said and the average voter has absolutely no idea who each candidate “is” and if he or she is qualified with the position.
+It will be a popularity contest and the average voter has absolutely no idea who each candidate “is” and if he or she is qualified with the position.
 In the selection process, it is based off of the knowledge about the person and the members selecting the new Executive Board know more about the person that the voter does.
 They have worked with them, and understand the person’s strengths and weaknesses.
 They will know more about the person and if he or she is qualified.
 Although I understand that people want their voices to be “heard,” the election process is flawed.
 Thus, I support ASB and this process.

-Dominic Cunneen (’15)
+Dominic Cunneen (Class of 2015)

 Dear Editor,